Navigating Brain Tumour Treatment in Singapore – How to Choose the Right Brain Surgeon

 While it may seem daunting to be awake for brain surgery, there are several advantages to this approach.

 With the patient awake and responsive, the brain surgeon can distinguish between tumour tissue and healthy brain tissue with better accuracy.
-This facilitates maximal tumour removal while preserving critical functions such as language, speech and motor skills.
+This facilitates maximal tumour removal while preserving critical functions such as language, speech, and motor skills.

 The patient’s ability to communicate during surgery allows for immediate feedback on any changes in neurological function.
 This enables prompt adjustments to ensure mapped out regions are left untouched, minimising the risk of functional deficits.